Donald J. Sobol: Career

 Sobol's career began as a copy boy for the New York Sun, and he eventually worked his way up to reporter.
 In 1949, he started work at the Daily News and remained there for two years.
 After a brief stint as a buyer at Macy's in New York, he moved to Florida and started writing full-time.

 He started writing the syndicated series Two-Minute Mysteries in 1958, starring criminologist Dr. Haledjian.
 It proved very popular and ran for more than ten years.
 In 1963, he started writing the Encyclopedia Brown series, featuring Leroy "Encyclopedia" Brown, a schoolboy who was an amateur sleuth.
 Compared with the Two-Minute Mysteries series, which features crimes as serious as murder, the Encyclopedia Brown books are more juvenile-oriented, often dealing with matters such as pranks or petty theft.
 Sobol's Encyclopedia Brown titles have never been out of print and have been translated into twelve languages.
 Sobol was rejected two dozen times before his first Encyclopedia Brown book was published.
 The Encyclopedia Brown series was adapted for television.

 In 1975, the Mystery Writers of America honored Sobol and his Encyclopedia Brown series with a Special Edgar Award.
 The last book in the series penned by Sobol, Encyclopedia Brown and the Case of the Soccer Scheme, was published in October 2012, three months after the author's death.

 Sobol wrote the children's novel Secret Agents Four, in which a group of Miami teenagers attempt to thwart foreign saboteurs.
 Sobol also penned the non-fiction book True Sea Adventures, published in 1975.

 Sobol authored more than 65 books, and continued working until the final month of his life.
 In addition to the books he wrote for children, Sobol also wrote a number of nonfiction books on topics ranging from US civil war history to investing.
 He also wrote and contributed to magazines under a variety of pen names.
 His manuscripts are stored at the University of Minnesota, in the Kerlan Collection.

 Personal life and death

 Sobol was married to Rose (née Tiplitz) who was both an engineer and author.
-Sobol left behind three children: John, Eric and Diane as well as four grandchildren.
-A fourth child, Glenn, died at age 23 in a car accident in 1983.
+The Sobols had four children: Diane, Glenn, Eric, and John, and had four grandchildren.

 Sobol died from gastric lymphoma at a hospital in South Miami, Florida, on July 11, 2012, at the age of 87.